 - (a) A customer's average monthly billing amount shall be calculated by taking the aggregate of the total electricity charges billed to the customer in the preceding 12 months, and dividing that value by 12.
-If the customer has been receiving service from a distributor for less than 12 months, the customer's average monthly billing amount shall be based on a reasonable estimate made by the distributor.
-For the purposes of this section, "electricity charges" has the same meaning as in section 2.6.6.3 of the Distribution System Code. paragraph (a), the distributor may adjust the average monthly billing amount calculated under that paragraph upward or downward if, in the distributor's reasonable opinion (based on, for example, a Board-approved rate change, or an estimate provided by the consumer), the amount calculated is likely to be materially different than the consumer's actual average monthly billing amount over the next 12 months. - (b) Where a residential customer requests equal payment or equal billing, the equalized monthly payment or billing amount shall include all "electricity charges" as defined in section 2.6.6.3 of the Distribution System Code.
+If the customer has been receiving service from the distributor for less than 12 months, the customer's average monthly billing amount shall be based on a reasonable estimate made by the distributor.
+For the purposes of this section, "electricity charges" has the same meaning as in section 2.6.6.3 of the Distribution System Code. - (b) Despite paragraph (a), the distributor may adjust the average monthly billing amount calculated under that paragraph upward or downward if, in the distributor's reasonable opinion (based on, for example, a Boardapproved rate change, or an estimate provided by the consumer), the amount calculated is likely to be materially different than the consumer's actual average monthly billing amount over the next 12 months. - (c) The equalized monthly payment amount shall include all "electricity charges" as defined in section 2.6.6.3 of the Distribution System Code. - 2.6.2B [Revoked by amendment, effective March 1, 2020.] - 2.6.2C [Revoked by amendment, effective March 1, 2020.] - 2.6.3 Except as may be permitted or directed by the Board, a distributor shall not include on or with a bill submitted to a standard supply service customer any marketing information or promotional materials of or relating to a third party and that relate to electricity supply.